poqwerty1998/Picture-Directory-Script/README.md

 - mkpics will generate an html file to display a table of photos.

-- mkpics2 will extend mkpics to handle the directories created by the second program.
+- mkpics2 will extend mkpics to be able to handle and output an html file based on  the directories created by the filepics program.